It’s true that custom data extracts and APIs can both be used to pull out keyword ranking data from an SEO platform or rank tracking tool.

 Which is the Better Choice for Your Ranking Data?

-An added benefit of using seoClarity as your SEO platform of choice is that we set up an SFTP (or FTP) for every profile in the platform.
+An added benefit of using seoClarity over other SEO management platforms is that we set up an SFTP (or FTP) for every profile in the platform.
 You as a client then have access to this file, which eliminates the need for you to create a specified location for us to send the file to.

 That’s not to say API is never the right option.
 The choice between the two is going to be situational, depending on factors like the amount of data, preferred format, etc.